IBM-Cloud/ansible-collection-ibm/docs/ibm_atracker_target.rst

   iaas_classic_api_key (False, any, None)
     (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.

   ibmcloud_api_key (True, any, None)